Advertisement

 a Black man stares out the window of his bedroom, his back to the camera

 It’s traditionally been assumed that depression affects women more than men.
-In fact, many experts agree that women are twice as likely to experience depression.
+In fact, many experts agree that women are twice as likely to experience depression—and women are diagnosed at roughly twice the rate of men.
 But there may be more to the story.

-“Other studies suggest we’re missing diagnoses in men,” says psychiatrist Frank Pavlovcic III, DO, outpatient clinical director at Saint Joseph Mercy Health System in Michigan.
+“Other studies suggest we’re missing diagnoses in men,” says psychiatrist Frank Pavlovcic III, DO, a psychiatrist with Trinity Health Medical Group in Chelsea, Michigan.
 "When studies take a look at alternative symptoms and when you catch men experiencing these, the rate looks more similar."

 A frequently cited 2013 JAMA Psychiatry study, in fact, suggests the rates are actually nearly identical: 30.6 percent of men met the criteria for depression, as did 33.3 percent of women, when depression symptoms commonly associated with men were included.